Beyond-jQuery/book/manuscript/events.md

 };
 ~~~~~~~

-While this approach is slightly better than the HTML-based event handler, since we are not forced to bind to a global function, it is still a non-optimal solution.
+While this approach is slightly better than the HTML-based event handler since we are not forced to bind to a global function, it is still a non-optimal solution.
 You cannot specify an attribute-based event handler _and_ an element property handler for the same event on the same element.
 The last specified handler will effectively remove any other inline event handler on the element for a given event type.
 In fact, only one total inline event handler may be specified for a given event on a given element.
 This is likely a big issue for modern web applications, as it is quite common for multiple uncoordinated modules to exist on the same page.
 Perhaps more than one of these modules needs to attach an event handler of the same type to the same element.
 With inline event handlers, this simply is not possible.

 Since Internet Explorer 9, an `addEventListener` method has been available on the `EventTarget` interface.
-All `Element`s implement this interface as does `Window` (among other DOM objects).
+All `Element` objects implement this interface, as does `Window` (among other DOM objects).
 The `EventTarget` interface first appeared in the [W3C DOM Level 2 Events specification][dom2-events], and the `addEventListener` method was part of this initial version of the interface.
 Registering for custom and DOM events is possible with this method, and the syntax is very similar to jQuery's `on` method.
 Continuing with the button example from above:

 {title="modern event handler - web API - all modern browsers", lang=javascript}
 ~~~~~~~